Garage Door Spring Repair Costs

 You can definitely try to replace the garage door springs on your own, but only if you have experience since the spring is a complex mechanism.
 Otherwise, this can be dangerous because if the heavy spring snaps, it can cause severe injuries.
 If the process is not something you feel confident to take on, calling for professional help is necessary.

 The answer depends on what needs to be serviced and replaced.
-Garage door springs cost around $150 to $350 for both materials and labor.
+Residential garage door springs cost around $150 to $350 for both materials and labor.
 The springs alone cost $30 to $75 each, depending on what type you get.
 Labor alone costs $75 to $150.

 In the meantime, commercial garage doors cost more, priced at $350 and higher.
 Commercial grade springs themselves are more expensive, costing from $100 to $500.
 Labor for commercial springs is around $150 to $300.
 These services and parts cost more because commercial doors are heavier and get more wear and tear than residential ones.